asseco-voice/laravel-json-query-builder/README.md

 JSON parameters (keys):

 - ``search`` - will perform the querying logic (explained in detail [below](#search))
-- ``returns`` - will return only the columns provided as values (underlying logic is that it actually does `SELECT /keys/ FROM` instead of `SELECT * FROM`)
+- ``returns`` - will return only the columns provided as values.
-- ``order-by`` - will order the results based on values provided
+- ``order-by`` - will order the results based on values provided.
 - ``relations`` - will load the relations for the given model.
-- `limit` - will limit the results returned
+- `limit` - will limit the results returned.
 - `offset` - will return a subset of results starting from a point given.
-This parameter MUST be used together with ``limit`` parameter.
+This parameter **MUST** be used together with ``limit`` parameter.
-- `count` - will return record count
+- `count` - will return record count.

 ### Search